Kerry Beattie

 Kerry Anne Beattie (born 27 September 2002) is a Northern Irish association footballer who played as a forward for Heart of Midlothian, before going to Aberdeen on loan in January 2025.
 She also plays for the Northern Ireland women's national team.

 She previously played for Glentoran and Glasgow City.

 Club career

 Beattie has played for Glentoran in Northern Ireland.
 She joined the East Belfast club as a 13-year-old from Lisburn Ladies.

 Glasgow City

 In January 2022, Glentoran accepted a transfer bid for Beattie from Glasgow City, and she signed a three-and-a-half-year professional contract with the Scottish champions.
 The deal represented the first time a Northern Irish club had ever received a transfer fee for a female player.

 Hearts

-On 6 July 2024, Beattie signed a two-year deal with Scottish Women's Premier League team Heart of Midlothian for an undisclosed fee, joining alongside fellow teammate Joely Andrews.
+On 6 July 2024, Beattie signed a two-year deal with Scottish Women's Premier League team Heart of Midlothian for an undisclosed fee, joining alongside teammate Joely Andrews.